contrueCT/Mira-Multi_Agent-AI-Companion/README.md

 # Mira (小梦) - Emotional Companion AI

-> ⚠️ **Important Warning** ⚠️
->
-> **This project is currently in a very early development stage, has not been thoroughly tested, and is not ready for stable operation.**
->
-> - 🚧 **Development Stage**: This is a proof-of-concept version with potentially incomplete or problematic features
-> - ⚡ **Untested**: Code has not undergone comprehensive unit testing and integration testing
-> - 🔧 **Complex Configuration**: May require additional debugging and configuration to run properly
-> - 📊 **Experimental Nature**: Some features may not work as expected
->
-> **Please use for research and learning purposes only.
-Not recommended for production environments.**

-A warm and intelligent AI companion built with AutoGen and ChromaDB.
+A warm and intelligent AI companion built with Microsoft AutoGen v0.4 and ChromaDB.
 Mira not only remembers every conversation but also builds deep emotional connections like a true friend, accompanying you through every moment of life.

+🎉 **Now officially released!** All core features are implemented and tested, ready for stable operation.

 ## ✨ Core Features

 - **🎭 Authentic Emotional Experience** - Mira has a rich emotional world, naturally expressing joy, care, curiosity, and various emotions based on your interactions
 - **🧠 Intelligent Memory System** - Leveraging ChromaDB's semantic retrieval capabilities, Mira remembers your preferences, experiences, and important moments
-- **🤝 Multi-faceted Personality** - Based on AutoGen's multi-agent architecture, Mira displays rich personality layers in different scenarios
+- **🤝 Multi-Agent Collaboration** - Based on Microsoft AutoGen v0.4's multi-agent architecture, Mira displays rich personality layers in different scenarios
-- **💝 Relationship Growth** - Like real friendship, your relationship with Mira deepens over time and interaction
+- **💝 Relationship Growth** - Like real friendship, your relationship with Mira deepens over time and interaction (1-10 intimacy level system)
 - **🌟 Proactive Care** - Mira will actively remember you and initiate warm greetings and care at appropriate times
 - **💭 Natural Association** - Like human thinking patterns, Mira naturally associates with past beautiful memories during conversations
+- **👤 User Information Management** - Intelligently identifies and saves user key information (birthday, family, preferences, etc.)
+- **⏰ Time Awareness** - Conversation memories include timestamps, supporting time-based memory retrieval and association

 ## 📦 Quick Start

-> ⚠️ **Development Status Reminder**: Since the project is still in early development stage, the following installation steps may not guarantee normal operation.
-Developers are advised to understand the current limitations of the project before attempting.

 ### Installation with UV (Recommended)